LeeMarvin94/printf/README.md

  That is the first ALX group project.
-The team project relate on ceating our own custom printf function
+The project is related on ceating our C custom printf function